Seungjun-Data-Science/Data-Science-MOOC-and-self-study-Notes/Udacity - AB Testing/Lec1 Notes.md

 But still valuable information: you could see how many users will read about the additional features or how many will choose to upgrade if you make the choice available.

 - Netflix: They create a new algorithm to rank the possible recommendations.
-Great use case of A/B testing because there are clear control and experiment groups, the old algorithm and the new algorithm.
+    ** Great use case of A/B testing because there are clear control and experiment groups, the old algorithm and the new algorithm.
 Also, have clear metrics (e.g. the probability of a user clicking on a recommendation or actually watching the movie)

 - Website selling cars: want to if some change will make customers more likely to return or refer their friends Won’t be able to use A/B testing because it would take too long to see if you get repeat customers (since people buy cars rarely) and you won’t necessarily even have data about whether customers are recommending